This post may contain affiliate links. Please read my disclosure policy.

-This recipe is super easy to make and all you need is a cast iron skillet.
+This beef tenderloin recipe is easy to make and all you need is a cast iron skillet.

-Once the steaks are seared on the stove, pop the whole skillet in the oven to finish cooking.
+Once the tenderloin steak is seared on the stove, pop the whole skillet in the oven to finish cooking.

 Thanks for PINNING!